 - General companionship

-These services include any necessary medical equipment, supplies or medications.
-The company may include short-term inpatient or respite care if the patient is still at home.
-The goal is to keep the patient comfortable and alert, and hospice involves the services of doctors, nurses, counselors, religious advisors and social workers.
+These services include any necessary medical equipment or medications.
+The facility may include short-term inpatient or respite care if the patient is still at home — the goal is to keep the patient comfortable and alert, and hospice involves the services of doctors, nurses, counselors, religious advisors and social workers.

 How much does hospice care cost?